FongX777/hotel-booking-ddd/src/booking/adapter/controller/README.md

 ![ A typical scenario for a web-based Java system utilizing a database](http://www.informit.com/content/images/chap22_9780134494166/elementLinks/22fig02.jpg)

-Also in this article: [Clean Architecture : Part 2 – The Clean Architecture][ca-article-2]
+Also in this article: [Clean Architecture : Part 2 – The Clean Architecture][ca-article-2], it mentioned how to implement it.

 So here are the implementation details: